SoftwareHeritage/swh-deposit/doc/specs.md

 ## API

-POST /1/software/
+POST /1/deposit/

 Answers:

 - OK: 201 created + 'Location' header with the deposit receipt id
 - KO: any errors mentioned in the [possible errors paragraph](#possible errors).

-## Sample

-TODO

 # Deposit Update

-The client previously uploaded an archive and wants to add a new version (possibly in multiple steps as well).
+The client previously uploaded an archive and wants to add either new metadata information or a new version for that previous deposit (possibly in multiple steps as well).
+The important thing to note here is that for swh, this will result in a new version of the previous deposit in any case.

 Providing the identifier of the previous version deposit received from the status URI, the client executes a PUT request on the same URI as the deposit one.

 After validation of the body request, the server:
 - uploads such content in a temporary location (to be defined).

-- answers the client an 'http 201 Created'.
+- answers the client an 'http 204 (No content)'.
 In the Location header of the response lies a deposit receipt id permitting the client to check back the operation status later on.

-- Asynchronously, the server will inject the archive uploaded and the associated metadata (swh-loader-tar).
+- Asynchronously, the server will inject the archive uploaded and the associated metadata.
 The operation status mentioned earlier is a reference to that injection operation.
 The fact that the version is a new one is up to the tarball injection.

-URL: PUT /1/software/
+URL: PUT /1/deposit/<previous-swh-id>

 # Deposit Removal